Health Benefits of Fermented Foods

 #3 ACCESS

-You can't eat what you don't have in your fridge.
-Stock up so that when inspiration strikes you'll have plenty of fermented foods on hand to enjoy.
-When you shop, choose about 80% of products that you know you'll love and eat.
 An example would be popular Kosher Dill Pickles or Butter Olives.
-Kraut favorites would be easy options like Carrot + Dill Kraut or the ever-popular Classic Kimchi.
+Kraut favorites would be easy options like Carrot + Dill Kraut or the ever-popular Classic Kimchi

 Get about 20% 'other'-- items you're not sure you'll love, but that have grabbed your interest!
 Experiment, try new things, be curious and see all this as an adventure.
 You may just discover your new favorite ferment.

-While we're on the subject of access, it's worth it to point out again that you can't eat what you don't have stocked.
-That also applies to junk food or inflammatory foods that counteract your healthy habits.
-To keep these foods from coming into the household, don't buy them.
 To resist the temptation to buy them, go to the grocery store on a full stomach, preferably after eating a meal high in good fats, because fat send messages of satiety to the brain.
 Grocery shopping after eating a plate of two butter fried eggs with a side of avocado and some kraut will help you resist buying the junk you don't want.
-Try it.
+Try it and see.

 #4 VISIBILITY

-Designate a space in your fridge, preferably in the door.
 Our products were designed to fit there perfectly.
 If you have kids, keep their favorites at eye level so they can reach for a healthy snack.
 The visibility will be a constant reminder to you that they're there.
 And when you see them, you're more likely to remember to eat them.

-Incorporating Fermented Foods at Breakfast
+Incorporating Fermented Food at Breakfast

 The tangy, strong, sour flavors of fermented vegetables can take some getting used to in the morning, but there is no better way to begin your day because of the gut health benefits.
 Here are a few ways how to do that: